In this post, we will walk through how you can train MobileNetV2 to recognize image classification data for your custom use case.

 Downloading Custom Data Using Roboflow

-As aforementioned, we will be using this flowers classification dataset but you are welcome to use any dataset.
-To get started, create a Roboflow account if you haven't already.
-Then go to the dataset page and click on raw images:
+We will be using this flowers classification dataset but you are welcome to use any dataset.

 Then simply generate a new version of the dataset and export with a "Folder Structure".
 You will recieve a Jupyter notebook command that looks something like this: